xinsnake/vagrant-webdev-arch/README.md

   * pm.localhost.dev (mapped to /usr/share/webapps/phpMyAdmin)

 * Please note:
   * Keep your internet conection on and if you have a data limit please watch out.
 The base box will need around 400MB data and the provisoning process will need around 100MB.
   * The total deploy time with 1MB/s internet connection is 15~20 minutes, assuming you have reasonable hardware configuration.

+# VirtualBox and NFS file sharing #

+You may notice the performance issue using VirtualBox and native file sharing, uncomment the ``config.vm.synced_folder`` __after__ the first "vagrant up".
+If you do it on the first "vagrant up", you will receive an error.

 # Quick summary of the configuration #